kjellericson/grpc_cxx/README.md

 You can start a bash in the image with `make bash` in case you like to test some changes.

-## Todo

-The permissions in the build catalog is not correct.
-If it is important then you can add in your compile script a `chmod -R a+x build` or something.

 ## Did it help you?

 Send me an email at kjell@haxx.se if this helped you.